I used to be mentally retarded (Caro blog)

 And the boy did not want to escape from the cocoon of the retarded, because to him it was sheltering.
 There was no responsibility.
 You could escape deep within yourself and fantasize about many wondrous things that became the bigger reality.
 I was there; I was that boy; I did this escaping and sought this comfort.
 And it wasn’t as if you were feigning retardation for the comfort; you truly were becoming retarded; you didn’t think there was anything more to be.
 You didn’t know how the real world worked, because the real world wasn’t real.
 Everything conjured up inside you was real.
 And you didn’t share it.
 And so you faded.
 I was there.
 I faded.

 And then the day came after flunking the sixth grade where I sat in a class for “backward” kids in a semi-hidden room with a door in the back of a regular classroom.
-It was a shameful place where everyday you were humiliated walking through the normal kids whenever you entered or exited.
+It was a shameful place where each day you were humiliated walking through the normal kids whenever you entered or exited.

 One day, a young woman teacher passed out tests to everyone in our slow class.
 These, I later learned, were intended to further separate us, weeding out the merely deficient from the truly retarded.
 Normally, I would just stare at the tests.
 Sometimes, I would just randomly mark multiple choice answers without reading the questions.
 Tests were an unwelcome discipline that invaded my daydreams.